ghc-proposals/ghc-proposals/proposals/0000-contexts.rst

   h x = f x -- f is exposed by the anonymous context

-If a context does not have a name, the only logical thing to do is open it where it is, since it cannot be referenced elsewhere.
+If a context does not have an identifier, the only logical thing to do is open it where it is, since it cannot be referenced elsewhere.

 Named contexts on the other hand can be exported, imported, and